dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

 cullingLODShader.Activate();
 ...
 ```
-Now we need to create a new function which should get called inside our rendering loop and that can do pre setup before calling this compute shader.
+Now we need to create a new function that will be called within the rendering loop to handle the necessary setup for compute shader and also to dispatch it.
 ```cpp
 // In Mesh.cpp
 void Mesh::gpuCullingLOD(Shader& computeShader, Camera& camera)